Using the DB2 ODBC driver with unixODBC

 2. Creates a table with some VARGRAPHIC columns to hold the data.

 3. Uses a parameterised insert to insert the Unicode data.
-The insert statement parameters are bound as a Unicode ODBC data type.
+The INSERT statement parameters are bound as a Unicode ODBC data type.

 This shortened extract from the DB2 ODBC driver trace log, generated as a result of running this test, shows that the White Smiling Face character, which was originally UTF-8 encoded has been converted to the ODBC encoding.
 (263A is the Unicode code point for this character.
 The test was run on a little endian Linux system and so order of the code units 26, 3A is reversed.)